Sergeant Rutledge: Production, release, and novelization

+It was the last of three films Jeffrey Hunter made with Ford.

 Parts of the film were shot in Monument Valley and the San Juan River at Mexican Hat in Utah.

 As illustrated in the poster image above, for the 1960 domestic theatrical release of the film the theater patrons were warned that they could not be seated during the final 10 minutes of the film in order to preserve its suspense.
 The film did poorly in U.S. theaters.
 Scott Eyman summarized: "Sergeant Rutledge is a film of considerable formal beauty about the bonds between a black band of brothers.
 Not surprisingly, it did miserably at the domestic box office, grossing $784,000.
 It did considerably better overseas, grossing $1.7 million, but was probably still a marginal financial failure."

 Other countries

 In Spain, the film was shown under the title of El Sargento Negro (The Black Sergeant), in France under the title Le Sergent Noir (The Black Sergeant) and in Italy under the title I dannati e gli eroi (The Damned and the Heroes).